MineRobber9000/stream-of-consciousness/README.md

 # Stream of Consciousness

 Fancy twtxt feed display on Gemini, with an added post-by-Gemini feature.
-Designed for gemserv, although at a glance it should also work in GLV-1.12556, but not on molly-brown ([at least, not until my PR gets merged](https://tildegit.org/solderpunk/molly-brown/pulls/14)).
-If you use a different server,

 ## How to set up